odog96/cml-rapids/README.md

 This is based on a P3 Worker with 8 Cores and 16 GB RAM.

 We can see that for all parts of the process, RAPIDs offers higher performance than raw Pandas.
 It is worth noting at this stage, that RAPIDs cuDF can only take advantage of one GPU.
-Should we wish to scale beyong a single GPU, we will need to leverage `dask_cudf`.
+Should we wish to scale beyond a single GPU, we will need to leverage `dask_cudf`.
 ### Modelling

 For the advanced modelling section, we will again leverage xgboost as our primary method.
-To enable GPU Acceleration, we set the `tree_method` to `gpu_hist`.
-That is really all we need to do to leverage GPU compute!

 ![gpu_hist](images/gpu_hist.png)